BloomTech-Labs/scribble-stadium-ds/profanity_word_phrase_filter/README.md

 and profanity_Check but these could not sufficiently flag all profane words, newer phrases and Scuntorpe like words.

-Using a list of profanity phrases in (bad_phrases.csv) and profanity words in (bad_single.csv);
+Using a list of profanity phrases in (bad_phrases.csv) and profanity words in (bad_single.csv), profanity_words_phrase_filters.py can be used on a string of text to indentify and flag words and phrases as inappropriate.
-bad_phrases.csv has a total of 215 phrases/expressions and bad_single.csv has a total of 1395 words.

 These words are updated accordingly to reflect what is currently flagged as inappropriate.
-Profanity_word_phrase_filters.py uses both lists to search if an uploaded document contains profanity.
+The file "profanity_word_phrase_filters.py" uses both lists to search if an uploaded document contains profanity.